codeforamerica/ohana-api/README.md

 #### Javascript Runtime

 * You need a Javascript runtime.
-We recommend Node.JS (if you have a good reason not to use it, [there are other options](https://github.com/sstephenson/execjs)).
-On Ubuntu, run <code>sudo apt-get install nodejs</code>.
-On others, [check the official instructions](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager).
+[We recommend Node.JS](https://github.com/codeforamerica/howto/blob/master/Node.js.md) (if you have a good reason not to use it, [there are other options](https://github.com/sstephenson/execjs)).

 #### PostgreSQL
 **OS X**